Mark Pretti Nature Tours

 Belize: Jewel of the Caribbean

-With its largely undisturbed tropical forests, abundance of rivers, tremendous diversity of flora and fauna, outstanding birding, rich human history and location in the southern Yucatan, Belize is one of the finest natural destinations in the world.
-Within the borders of this sparsely populated Central American country lie a great variety of habitats, including mangroves, beaches, rivers, lagoons, coastal savanna, mountain pine ridge, and broadleaf tropical forest.
+With its largely undisturbed tropical forests, abundance of rivers, tremendous diversity of flora and fauna, outstanding birding, and rich human history, Belize is one of the world's finest natural destinations.
+Within the borders of this sparsely populated Central American country lie a great variety of habitats, including extensive tracts of rainforest, pristine lowland savanna, tropical rivers and lagoons, mountain pine and oak forest, mangroves, beaches, and coral reefs.

-Our birding and natural history adventure includes stays in some of Belize's finest accommodations - Bird's Eye View Lodge, Lamanai Outpost Lodge, Pook's Hill Lodge, and Hidden Valley Inn.
-From the spoiled comfort of these homes away from home, we'll visit the Mayan ruins of Lamanai and Caracol, see spectacular waterfalls, enjoy a night safari boat ride and a sunset lagoon trip, and marvel at the myriad wildlife just outside our doors.
+Our birding and natural history adventure includes stays in some of Belize's finest accommodations - Bird's Eye View Lodge, Pook's Hill Lodge, Hidden Valley Inn, and Lamanai Outpost Lodge.
+From the spoiled comfort of these homes away from home, we'll cruise on Crooked tree Lagoon, tour the Mayan ruins of Lamanai and Caracol, see spectacular waterfalls, visit Green Hills Butterfly Ranch with its amazing hummingbird feeders, take night safari and sunset lagoon trips, and enjoy excellent wildlife right outside our doors.

-$2850 per person, double occupancy, all inclusive from Belize City.
+The 2022 cost is $3750 per person, double occupancy, all inclusive from Belize City.
+The single supplement is $425.
 Limited to 10 participants.

 Detailed itinerary and references available upon request.